-On 14 February 1917, he married teacher Ruby M. Gowland, daughter of James Gowland of Yorkton, Saskatchewan, two months before heading overseas as a medical officer for the Canadian Medical Army Corps.
-Mackay served in England and France and experienced the loss of many young lives.
+On 14 February 1917, he married teacher Ruby May Gowland (1891-1980, daughter of James Gowland of Yorkton, Saskatchewan), two months before heading overseas as a medical officer in the Canadian Army Medical Corps.
+He served in England and France and experienced the loss of many young lives.
 He mailed a postcard showing fresh graves to his new bride, as a way of describing the desperate situation overseas.

 The Mackay home and garden (no date)

 1921 Canada census, Library and Archives Canada.